Gaming Laptops Buyers Guide

 DXR Real Time Ray Tracing

-GeForce RTX 20-series graphics cards are based on the Turing architecture.
-Turing marked a major milestone in PC graphics, for the first time enabling real time ray traced graphics in games.
+GeForce RTX 40-series GPU are based on the Ada Lovelace architecture.
+Launched in early 2023, Ada Lovelace enables real time ray traced graphics in games.
 Unlike traditional rasterised graphics, ray tracing simulates how light beams and shadows actually work, providing far more rich and realistic graphics.
-While ray tracing as a technique has been used for decades in pre-rendered films, what makes Turing GPUs unique is that they are powerful enough to produce ray traced graphics in real time.
+While ray tracing as a technique has been used for decades in pre-rendered films, what makes Ada Lovelace GPUs unique is that they are powerful enough to produce ray traced graphics in real time.

 The RT cores in GeForce RTX GPUs work with Microsoft DXR to enable stunning ray traced graphics.